 Now the 4th transaction is, Cheque received from ABC Ltd deposited into the bank not yet cleared $1000.
 In this transaction, XYZ Ltd. has received a cheque from ABC Ltd and deposited it into the bank.
 This is not yet clear as you may know that sometimes the bank takes time to clear cheques because of various reasons.

-Therefore, we will reverse the transaction and will deduct such amount from the Cash book so that the balance of both books gets equal.
-Therefore, Less Cheque received from ABC Ltd not yet cleared $1000
+Therefore, we will reverse the transaction and will deduct such an amount from the cash book so that the balance of both books gets equal.
+Therefore, Less Cheque received from ABC Ltd has not yet cleared $1000

 Now the 5th transaction, Cheque issued to Peter not yet presented for payment of $1500.
 In this transaction, XYZ Ltd. has given a cheque to Peter, therefore it will assume that Peter has presented it for payment and the money is deducted from the bank.

 Therefore it has already deducted the amount of cheque from the cash book.
 But when XYZ LTD. sees the pass book, it comes to know that the cheque is still not presented for payment.
 Therefore it has to reverse the transaction in the cash book.